Crime & Military

 An invisible disease

-Through the testimonies of the wounded and their families, this film retraces soldiers' inner struggle upon their return from war zones.
+Through the testimonies of the wounded and their families, this film retraces soldiers' inner struggles upon their return from war zones.

-With the help of an army programme, they try to overcome their difficulties in order to restart a family and civilian life, to build the possibility of a life after.
+With the help of an army program, they try to overcome their difficulties to restart a family and civilian life and build the possibility of a peaceful future.

 MAFIA AND ITALY, A BLOODY PACT [55’]